-Why: The liveliest of the Hawaiian islands, Oahu is more densely populated than the others -- and is the one most widely visited by tourists.
+Why: The liveliest of the Hawaiian islands, Oahu is more densely populated than the others—and most widely-visited by tourists.
 Honolulu, the island's most famous city, is located here, as is Waikiki, home of the island's main entertainment district and a hopping nightlife scene.
-But Oahu is still packed with lots of natural beauty and native culture, and is the most convenient island for a destination wedding because it has the biggest airport and the most frequent direct flights from the mainland.
+But Oahu is still packed with natural beauty and native culture, and is the most convenient island for a destination wedding because it has the biggest airport and the most frequent direct flights from the mainland.

 Best Spots for Weddings: